cordcallahan/LatinSemester1/Translation3.md

 B. Grammatical Questions
 What case is the phrase illō tempōre and why is it in that case?
 Ablative- This is because it indicates the location at a specific time.

-What part of speech is oppugnandās?
-  Verb
+1. Verb

-What idea does Athenas oppugnandās express?
-  Athens must be attacked
+2. Athens must be attacked

-Parse (Person, Number, Tense, Mood, Voice) interfectus est.
-  3rd person, singular, perfect, indicative, passive What kind of construction is immolanda est?
+3. 3rd person, singular, perfect, indicative, passive

-  Intransitive
+4. Intransitive

-Parse (Gender, Case, Number) ceterae sorōrēs.
-  Feminine, nominative, plural
+5. Feminine, nominative, plural

-What type of construction is ab fulmine?
-  Transitive
+6. Transitive

 C. Translation